APPROVED: Proposed TK-8 School Boundaries

 - The decision of grade span increases will be determined by site capacity due to construction timelines and enrollment

-The proposed boundaries for elementary schools—grades TK-4th—can be viewed online or at the Campbell Union School District administration office.
+The boundaries for elementary schools—grades TK-4th—can be viewed online or at the Campbell Union School District administration office.
+These boundaries will remain in effect until the school is fully enrolled for all grades.
+Then it will become a "non-boundary" school.